geraintpalmer/SAS-R/LabSheets/Week_06.md

 **Sage is based on Python so you can use all the general programming techniques you have learnt up until now in Sage.** Sage has all of the commands and functions you are used to in Python although some might do a bit more.
 Sage also has a lot of built in objects for specific mathematical operations.

+A YouTube playlist with all the videos for this lab sheet can be found [here](http://www.youtube.com/playlist?list=PLnC5h3PY-znyytHl2YQjE41o-TdfewmKr).

 1. **TICKABLE** Open Sage

     Navigate to [sage.maths.cf.ac.uk](https://sage.maths.cf.ac.uk/) where you can setup a user account following these instructions: